Misha11001/WearablesDataProject/CodeBook.md

 - LAYING

 The remaining 79 variables contain a calculated mean on the mean and standard deviation for each measurement.
-For more detailed info on the fatures and the experiment, please refer to the following from the original data set:
+For more detailed info on the features and the experiment, please refer to the following from the original data set:

 - `features_info.txt`
 - `Readme.txt`